shaileshjadhav1988/MediumSdk2WithoutSampleDemo/README.md

 ### 4. Sync your project with Gradle
 ### 5. Generate Access Token :
+<b>Tokens are to be obtained on your server and sent to the client in the initialize call.</b>
 ### Login Credentials required for token generation.
 The following details are required to generate a token: